Helena-Alcolea/esrs-rag/README.md

 - [x] Dashboard deployed — **[esrs-rag.streamlit.app](https://esrs-rag.streamlit.app/)**
 - [ ] **Next:** cut the hallucination rate (33%), attacked *by method on a dev set* — never by tuning against the 45 reported questions
-- [ ] *(optional)* English-questions ablation, out of curiosity — it does not measure the deployed Spanish system

 ## Notes & limitations